thePsguy/ButtonProgressBar-iOS/README.md

 ## Example

-* To test it in your browser itself, [click here](https://appetize.io/app/rcb15cyg78agt90pqa3xujx3cc).
+* For LIVE PREVIEW on Appetize in your browser itself, [click here](https://appetize.io/app/rcb15cyg78agt90pqa3xujx3cc).

 * To run the example project, clone the repo, and run `pod install` from the Example directory first.